Insatiable: Fat Shaming?

 Being good-looking also gives you an advantage.

 Sure, we immediately think of the great looking girl who gets what she wants easily because men cannot say no to her.
-But the same applies for men.
+But the same applies to men.

 Once again, the fact is that having an attractive face makes you more desirable and people will tend to treat you more positively.
 This is even true with children.
 Teachers tend to treat good-looking kids better than those who aren’t as pretty (yeah I know every child is pretty, women’s farts smell like roses and unicorns are real); they are less strict, more permissive with them and give them more positive feedback.